simonmichael/games/caverunner/README.md

   - crash
   - high score
   - quit
+- sound support
   - sound check mode (and video check if useful) to help with setup
+  - try sdl-mixer with graceful fallback
-- game mechanics to increase fun
+- game mechanics / increase fun
   - braking thrusters, with limited fuel
     - activated by a modifier key when those are available
     - otherwise by toggling left/right ?